36 Republicans vote against codifying same-sex and interracial marriage weeks

 The legislation comes after multiple stops and starts but also a massacre at a gay nightclub in Colorado Springs

-Thirty-six Senate Republican voted against codifying same-sex and interracial marriages just weeks after a shooting at gay club in Colorado Springs left five people dead.
+Thirty-six Senate Republicans voted against codifying same-sex and interracial marriages just weeks after a shooting at gay club in Colorado Springs left five people dead.
 The measure ultimately passed 61 to 36, and now heads to the House for final passage.

 Every Democrat (save for Raphael Warnock, who was not present) joined 12 Republicans in voting to extend protections for same-sex and interracial couples.